Zai4ikManiak/Linux_Studying_Workflow/Hyprland/Hyprland Config File (Monitors).md

 | `auto` | Hyprland decide on a position.
 By default, it places each new monitor to the right of existing ones, using the monitor’s top left corner as the root point. |
 | `auto-right/left/up/down` | Place the monitor to the right/left, above or below other monitors, also based on each monitor’s top left corner as the root. |
 | `auto-center-right/left/up/down` | Place the monitor to the right/left, above or below other monitors, but calculate placement from each monitor’s center rather than its top left corner. |

+> **NOTE**
+>
+> While specifying a monitor direction for your first monitor is allowed, this does nothing and it will be positioned at (0,0).
+> Also, the direction is always from the center out, so you can specify auto-up then auto-left, but the left monitors will just be left of the origin and above the origin.
+>
+> You can also specify duplicate directions and monitors will continue to go in that direction.

 ---
 </details>